After configuring your application to use the Contrast agent, your app's startup time is degraded.

 The first time Contrast runs on a new environment, or with a new version of the agent or JVM, it will perform extra code analysis as it gets loaded.
 The results of this analysis is cached, so the next run will have a much faster startup (50-60%).

 In PaaS or Docker environments where applications are run in essentially a "factory new" setting, it's likely that there is no "previous run" from which the cached analysis can be reused.
 This means that every run will have the maximum startup penalty.
-We will be providing functionality to accommodate these environments in the future.

 Using -Xquickstart in the IBM JDK